 From there, lever and push the back of the stove in increments, levering it up the ramp, with someone on “slow down” duty helping to push it up and to prevent it coming backwards: again, a chocking wedge would be a sensible idea.
 If you ever feel like the stove is wanting to roll backwards, lower the back end down onto your wedge, and adjust the roller right back to the front of the leading end before continuing.

 At the top of the ramp, lay a roller on the flat surface for the stove to be lowered onto.
 Continue levering the stove upward – as it runs out of ramp to climb it will reach tipping point, so allow it to gently tip down onto the surface/roller at the top of the ramp in a controlled manner.

 A final reminder about steepness: the shallower you make your ramp, the more controlled this whole exercise can be!
-Don’t ever use two rollers when going either up or down, as this just invites gravity to completely take over.
+Unless extremely shallow, never use two rollers under when going either up or down, as this just invites gravity to completely take over.

 On the level, things are comparatively easy – just keep replacing the front roller with the back roller, and push.

 Turning corners is simple enough where needed: you can spin the stove on a single centrally-located roller by pushing on it sideways at the ends, and can lay down the advance rollers at angles to encourage it to turn as well.

 Push it all the way to your installation spot, and get it sitting lined up with, but out in front of, the final position.